Explore Uganda's Wildlife Paradise

 Kampala

-Stay Duration: 1-2 days
+1-2 days

-Activities: Explore the Uganda National Mosque, visit the Uganda Museum, shop at local markets, and enjoy the nightlife.
+Activities: Explore the Uganda National Mosque, visit the Uganda Museum, shop at local markets, and enjoy nightlife.

-Fort Portal and the Crater Lakes
+Fort Portal & Crater Lakes

-Stay Duration: 2 days
+2 days

 Activities: Explore the Amabere Caves, visit the crater lakes, and tour the Tooro Kingdom's palace.